Quick summary

 Finally, a great way to boost your AOV is to offer flexible payment options such as Buy Now Pay Later (BNPL) schemes, Pay in 3 plans and more.
 This is a great way to improve the value of a customers’ cart, getting them to spend more as they can pay for it over a few months.
 This strategy works extremely well for premium brands with a higher product price point as a customer is much more likely to commit to paying 3 lots of £30 rather than £90 in one go, but your brand benefits from higher order values and increased profitability while the BNPL schemes like Klarna and Clearpay take care of the finances.

-And there we have it!
-Some of our best tips for boosting your ecommerce store’s AOV.
-If you need a helping hand supercharging your website with unique UX features, various payment plans, product bundles or integrating a loyalty program, don’t hesitate to get in touch and we’ll be happy to help!
+And there we have it.
+Some practical strategies for boosting your ecommerce store’s AOV.
+If you need a helping hand supercharging your website with unique UX features, various payment plans, product bundles or integrating a loyalty programme, get in touch and we will be happy to help.